eclipse-threadx/getting-started/Microchip/ATSAME54-XPRO/readme.md

 To run the setup script:

-1. Open a console app with administrator privileges, go to the following path in the repo, and run the setup script named *get-toolchain.bat*.
-If you use File Explorer, right-click the file and select **Run As Administrator**.
+1. From File Explorer, navigate to the following path in the repo and run the setup script named *get-toolchain.bat*:

     > *getting-started\tools\get-toolchain.bat*